any-docs/css/content/guides/media_queries/printing/index.md

 ## Using media queries and @page to control printed content

-You can use the CSS {{cssxref("@media")}} at-rule to set different styles for your webpage when it is printed on paper or as a PDF versus when it is displayed on the screen.
+You can use the CSS `@media` at-rule to set different styles for your webpage when it is printed on paper or as a PDF versus when it is displayed on the screen.
 The `print` [media type](/en-US/docs/Web/CSS/Reference/At-rules/@media#media_types) sets the styles for printed media; these styles will only be used for printed content.

 Add this at the end of your stylesheet.
 Note that [specificity](/guides/Cascade/Specificity) and precedence rules still apply: